-Cash and cash equivalents comprises deposits with banks and other short-term highly liquid money-market investments with original maturities of three months or less.
+Cash and cash equivalents comprises deposits with banks and other short-term highly liquid money-market investments with original maturities of three months or less (91 days and less).
 For the purpose of the statement of cash flows, cash and cash equivalents includes cash and cash equivalents as defined under this paragraph, net of the bank overdraft.